yvs-validates-sources/yvs/README.md

 # YVS
-YVS attempts to promote truth by simplifying and expediting citations while maintaining zero trust using the Etherium Blockchain
+YVS attempts to promote truth by simplifying, expediting, and validating citations while maintaining zero trust using the Etherium Blockchain.